-Not only is it possible to make a clone of Nestle's world famous Drumstick in your home kitchen, it's also a heck of a lot of fun.
+Not only is it possible to make a clone of Nestle's world-famous Drumstick in your home kitchen, it's also a heck of a lot of fun.

 To completely commit to Drumstick lore, you must believe the unlikely story of its creation.

 According to Nestle, one of the women making chocolates in I.C.
 Parker’s Ft.
 Worth, Texas candy factory in 1928 accidentally dropped an ice cream cone into a vat of melted chocolate.
 She pulled it out of the chocolate and dropped it onto a counter covered in peanuts just as Parker showed up and saw the mess.
-He tasted the sloppy creation and like it so much that he decided to make it his new top-selling product: the Drumstick.
+He tasted the sloppy creation and liked it so much that he decided to make it his new top-selling product: the Drumstick.

 I still have no idea if Parker replaced that worker with someone who wasn’t clumsy and didn’t leave peanuts all over the place.
 But I do know that it was his wife Jewel who came up with the odd name for the new ice cream creation when she joked that it resembled a chicken leg.